Frequently Asked Questions

 How do I know if psychotherapy is right for me?

-Consider checking out this short video on how I imagine the process of psychotherapy.
-If you find resonance, perhaps psychotherapy is right for you at this time.
+Consider checking out this short video on how I imagine the process of therapy.
+If you find resonance, perhaps therapy is right for you at this time.

 -